ElliotKillick/qvm-create-windows-qube/README.md

 # qvm-create-windows-qube

-qvm-create-windows-qube is a tool for quickly and conveniently installing fresh new Windows [qubes](https://www.qubes-os.org) with Qubes Windows Tools (QWT) as well as other packages such as Firefox, Office 365, Notepad++ and Visual Studio pre-installed modularly and automatically.
+qvm-create-windows-qube is a tool for quickly and conveniently installing fresh new Windows [qubes](https://www.qubes-os.org) with [Xen PV drivers](https://xenproject.org/windows-pv-drivers/) and [Qubes Windows Tools (QWT)](https://xenproject.org/windows-pv-drivers/) automatically.
+It supports Windows 7/8.1/10 and Windows Server 2008R2/2012R2/2016/2019.

+The project emphasizes correctness, security and treating Windows as an untrusted guest operating system throughout the entire process.
+It also features other goodies such as automatic installation of packages such as Firefox, Office 365, Notepad++ and Visual Studio using [Chocolatey](https://chocolatey.org/).

 ## Installation